HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: Experiments

 \subsubsection{$N$-best Reranking Methods}

 The $N$-best reranking methods can be divided into token-level, sentence-level, and comparison-based methods.
-For the token-level methods, CLM and MLM are conducted in our experiment.
-We adopt $\text{GPT2}_\text{base}$ \cite{gpt2} as the basic unit to implement the CLM method, and $\text{BERT}_\text{base}$ \cite{BERT} is employed to build the MLM method.
+For the token-level methods, CLM and MLM are considered in our experiment.
+We adopt $\text{GPT2}_\text{base}$ \cite{gpt2} and $\text{BERT}_\text{base}$ \cite{BERT} to implement the CLM and MLM methods, repectively.

-RescoreBERT \cite{RescoreBERT} and PBERT \cite{BerlinBert} are selected to stand for the sentence-level modeling in our experiments.
+RescoreBERT \cite{RescoreBERT} and PBERT \cite{BerlinBert} are selected to stand for sentence-level modeling in our experiments.
 The fundamental difference between them is the training objective.
-The former aims to predict the MLM score for each given hypothesis, while the latter targets distinguishing the hypothesis with the lowest word error rate from others.
-Two auxiliary discriminative training losses for RescoreBERT, namely minimum word error rate (MWER) and matching word error distribution (MWED), are also implemented and compared in this study \cite{RescoreBERT}.
+The former aims to predict the MLM score for each given hypothesis, while the latter targets distinguishing the hypothesis with the lowest word error rate from the others.
+Two auxiliary discriminative training losses for RescoreBERT, namely the minimum word error rate (MWER) and matching word error distribution (MWED), are also implemented and compared in this study \cite{RescoreBERT}.

 $\text{BERT}_\text{sem}$ and $\text{BERT}_\text{alsem}$ are two comparison-based methods evaluated in this study \cite{Bert_sem}.
-Both are implemented using $\text{BERT}_\text{base}$ as the backbone model, and the settings follow previous research. $\text{BERT}_{\text{sem}}$ concatenates a hypothesis with one of the other hypotheses and then feeds into the BERT model, which is fine-tuned to reveal a confidence degree that the former candidate may have a lower error rate than the latter.
-Based on $\text{BERT}_{\text{sem}}$, $\text{BERT}_{\text{alsem}}$ is a variant that not only stacks Bi-LSTM layers on top of BERT for getting better representations, but also considers the scores calculated by ASR so as to expect to provide a more indicative score.
+Both are implemented using $\text{BERT}_\text{base}$ as the backbone model, and the settings follow previous research. $\text{BERT}_{\text{sem}}$ concatenates a hypothesis with one of the other hypotheses and then feeds the result into the BERT model, which is fine-tuned to reveal the degree of confidence that the former candidate may have a lower error rate than the latter.
+Based on $\text{BERT}_{\text{sem}}$, $\text{BERT}_{\text{alsem}}$ is a variant that not only stacks Bi-LSTM layers on top of BERT to obtain better representations but also considers the scores calculated by ASR to try to provide a more indicative score.
 Hence, the major difference between them is the statistics used in the model. $\text{BERT}_\text{sem}$ only considers textual information, while $\text{BERT}_\text{alsem}$ takes acoustic, linguistic, and textual information into account.